Jaeger2305/richard-webb-cli/docs/getting-started/README.md

 Some familiarity with Node and the command line is assumed here.
 Skip to the [CV](/basics/), or [projects](/examples/) if you're not interested in this part.
 :::

-It's recommended to install rwc globally, so you never forget about Richard Webb.
+If you never want to forget about Richard Webb, install it globally.

 ```
 npm install -g richard-webb-cli